-Father, 3-year-old girl reunited after Amber Alert abduction
+Father, 3-year-old girl reunited after Amber Alert

 Girl taken from Apopka home, found safe near Tallahassee, police say

+APOPKA, Fla. – Editor’s note: Authorities originally said Madeline Mejia was forcefully taken from her home on Feb.
+10. Police said they later learned that account was not true and she was taken by her mother who did not have custody of the child.
+For the latest on this story, click here.

-APOPKA, Fla. – The father of the 3-year-old girl, who Apopka police say was abducted from her front yard Monday morning, is thanking law enforcement officers who helped reunite him with his daughter.
+The father of the 3-year-old girl, who Apopka police say was abducted from her front yard Monday morning, is thanking law enforcement officers who helped reunite him with his daughter.

-Madeline Mejia was found safe more than 200 miles away near Tallahassee by Florida Highway Patrol troopers hours after state law enforcement issued an Amber Alert.
+Madeline Mejia was found safe on Interstate 10 in Tallahassee by Florida Highway Patrol troopers hours after state law enforcement issued an Amber Alert.

 Madeline and her father, Lester Mejia, were reunited around 6:30 p.m. outside the Apopka Police Department.
 He was all smiles holding his daughter and thanked authorities for helping find Madeline.